 “I have contributed my Smalltalk Jobs report audio segment for James’ podcast since 2006, and I knew him as a passionate advocate for Smalltalk and our community well before that.
 I and the wider Smalltalk community were enriched by his presence, and while his loss to us will be nearly as great, his legacy will be long lasting and not forgotten.”

 – James T. Savidge, Senior Technical Support Engineer, Cincom Systems, Inc.

 “James was a very close friend of mine.
 I will miss him greatly.
 My days will be all the more lonely without his sharp humor.
 Both of us worked from home and had previously worked together—but our bond of friendship began before our work relationship.
 We shared our love for computer games with the world via podcasts, at a time that over 30,000 people were listening in to our weekly recordings.
 His hard work and dedication to his hobbies made that and so much more possible.
 I’m going to miss you James, very very much.”

-– Michael Lucas-Smith, Senior Software Engineer, Cincom Systems, Inc.
+– Willow Lucas-Smith, Senior Software Engineer, Cincom Systems, Inc.

 “It is hard to believe that we’ve lost James!
 He was a great person and fun to work with.
 He has done so much for the Smalltalk community—we’ll miss him.

 “Sincere condolences to his family; we are feeling the pain and loss.”

 – Yuwei Li, Lead Software Engineer, Cincom Systems, Inc.